ThoughtWorks-DPS/dps-starterkit-java/docs/tutorial.md

 # dps-multi-module-starterkit-java

-Java API Starter from Template
+This project provides a Java Spring-Boot API Starter from cookiecutter templates.
+This tutorial walks through the developer workflow from the perspective of the user.

 ## Getting started

-Suppose we need a new service to support a new business line.
+Suppose our team needs a new service to support a new business line.
-As a developer, I would like to be able to create a new service quickly, and have all of the common bits already done (for some definition of "common bits").
+As a developer, I would like to be able to create a new service quickly, and have all the common bits already done (for some definition of "common bits").

 This is essentially what the starter kit provides: an opinionated starter skeleton which is capable of building a service and deploying it into production.